sajankumar/react_showcase/README.md

 I have completed all the 3 tasks.
 I spent 4hrs 40mins for developing the create 'Registration form task'.
-Also, I request you to note that I have used create-react=app cli version for quick setup, Prerequest nodejs must be installed in your local machine in order to run the development enviornment.
+Also, I request you to note that I have used create-react-app cli version for quick setup, Prerequest nodejs must be installed in your local machine in order to run the development enviornment.

 steps to be followed: